-This handbook is designed to provide all new concurrent enrollment students with a solid foundation of what concurrent enrollment is and what it means to take a concurrent enrollment class.
-While the handbook does address certain processes and student expectations pertaining to concurrent enrollment, it is intended to serve as an addendum to the standard Baker College Student Handbook, as opposed to a standalone guide.
-For a complete listing of Baker College policies and student expectations, please review the Baker College Student Handbook, which can be accessed from the main page of the Baker website, www.baker.edu (Click on Menu in the top right corner and then click on Catalog - Student Handbook), or by clicking on this link: https://www.baker.edu/media/accredited/student-handbook.pdf.
+This Handbook is designed to provide all new concurrent enrollment students with a solid foundation of what concurrent enrollment is and what it means to take a concurrent enrollment class.
+While the Handbook does address certain processes and student expectations pertaining to concurrent enrollment, it is intended to serve as an addendum to the standard Baker College Student Handbook, as opposed to a standalone guide.